-Believe it or not, there are good arguments on both sides of the no-load funds vs load funds debate.
-One or the other type may be best for you, but before you build a portfolio of mutual funds you need to learn the basics of loads and other mutual fund fees and understand the purposes and differences between the various share classes of mutual funds.
-You will then be able to determine which type is best for you.
+Believe it or not, good arguments exist on both sides of the no-load funds vs load funds debate.
+One or the other type may be best for you, but before you build a portfolio of mutual funds, it helps to learn the basics of loads and other mutual fund fees, and understand the purposes and differences between the various share classes of mutual funds.
+Then you can more easily determine which type works best for you.

-The first question to ask in the no-load vs. load fund debate is whether you want to invest yourself or use an advisor.
-Since the load goes to pay for advice and/or service in making mutual fund transactions, you must first decide if you want to do all of the research and trading yourself or if you want an advisor or broker to do it for you.
-Skill and knowledge matter less than good judgment in the world of investing.
-What this means is that a highly knowledgeable advisor can make portfolio wrecking decisions if they are influenced or motivated by greed or fear.
+The no-load versus load fund debate has to do, in part, with whether you want to invest yourself or use an advisor.
+Since the load goes to pay for advice and/or service in making mutual fund transactions, decide if you want to do all of the research and trading yourself or if you want an advisor or broker to do it for you.

 Reasons to Buy a Load Fund

 Why buy a load fund?
-At first, you may think that no-load funds are the best way to go for investors but this is not always the case.
-The reason for buying loaded funds is the same as the reasons loads exist in the first place -- to pay the advisor or broker who did the fund research, made the recommendation, sold you the fund, and then placed the trade for the purchase.
-However, there is no good reason to pay anyone unless there is something of value exchanged, other than the mutual fund itself.
+You may think that no-load funds always make the most sense for investors.
+The reason for buying loaded funds is to pay the advisor or broker who did the fund research, made the recommendation, sold you the fund, and then placed the trade for the purchase.
+However, no good reason exists to pay anyone unless you exchange something of value, other than the mutual fund itself.

-Some advisors and brokers get paid through commissions and this source of payment is meant to follow advice to the investor customer or client.
-Although it is possible to buy load funds without a formal client-broker relationship, there is no good reason for it.
+Some advisors and brokers get paid through commissions in exchange, theoretically, for advice to the investor, customer, or client.
+Although you can buy load funds without a formal client-broker relationship, there is no good reason for it.

-The bottom line: In general, any investor who is doing their own research, making their own investment decisions, and making their own purchases or sales of mutual fund shares should not buy load funds.
+In general, any investor doing his own research, making his own investment decisions, and making his own purchases or sales of mutual fund shares gains no benefit from buying load funds.

 Why Buy a No-Load Fund?

-In most cases, no-load funds have lower average expense ratios than load funds and lower expenses generally translate into higher returns.
-This is because the expenses to manage the mutual fund portfolio come directly out of the gross returns of the fund.
+In most cases, no-load funds have lower average expense ratios than load funds, and lower expenses generally translate into higher returns.
+The expenses to manage the no-load mutual fund portfolio come directly out of the gross returns of the fund.

-For example, if a mutual fund has a total return of 10.00% before fees and expenses and the total expense ratio of the fund is 1.00%, the investor's actual return is 9.00%.
-Now imagine you bought an average large-cap stock fund, which might have an expense ratio of 1.25%.
-An investor can easily find a no-load fund with an expense ratio of 0.75% or less.
-This is essentially a 0.50% return-per-year advantage over the load fund.
-Over time, this can mean a difference of thousands of dollars of savings and compound interest to the investor using a no-load fund.
+For example, if a mutual fund has a total return of 10 percent before fees and expenses and a total expense ratio of 1 percent, the investor receives an actual return 9 percent.
+Now imagine you bought an average large-cap stock fund, which might have an expense ratio of 1.25 percent.

-A 12b-1 fee is a fee collected by mutual funds that is typically used to pay marketing, distribution, and service costs, and is paid to the broker.
-The Financial Industry Regulation Authority (FINRA) allows funds to charge as much as 1.00% annually as a 12b-1 fee.
+You'll find 12b-1 fees collected by some mutual funds to cover marketing, distribution, and service costs.
+These fees get paid to the broker.
+The Financial Industry Regulation Authority (FINRA) allows funds to charge as much as 1.00 percent annually as a 12b-1 fee.

-Load-waived mutual funds are identified by an "LW" at the end of the fund name.
-In contrast, no-load funds do not have any letter or letters, such as A, B, C, D, R, or LW, at the end of the fund name indicating a share class.
+You can identify load-waived mutual funds by the "LW" at the end of the fund name.
+In contrast, no-load funds do not have any letter or letters, such as A, B, C, D, R, or LW, at the end of their fund name indicating a share class.

 Learn About Mutual Fund Share Class Types

-- Class A shares generally have front-end sales charges (loads).
-The load, which is a charge to pay for the services of an investment advisor or other financial professional, is often 5.00% and can be higher.
-The load is charged when shares are purchased.
-For example, if you bought $10,000 of a mutual fund Class A shares, and the "load" is 5.00%, then you pay $500 as a commission and you will have a total of $9,500 invested in the fund.
+For example, if you bought $10,000 of a mutual fund Class A shares, with a load of 5 percent, then you pay $500 as a commission, and you will have a remainder of $9,500 invested in the fund.
 A shares are best for investors who plan to invest larger dollar amounts and will buy shares infrequently.
-If the purchase amount is high enough, you may qualify for "breakpoint discounts."
-Be sure to inquire about these discounts on the load if you plan to purchase additional shares of the fund (or mutual funds within the same fund family).
+If the purchase amount is high enough, you may qualify for breakpoint discounts.

-- Class D shares are often similar to no-load funds in that they are a mutual fund share class that was created as an alternative to the traditional and more common A share, B share and C share funds that are either front-load, back-load or level-load, respectively.
+Class D shares are often similar to no-load funds.
+They represent a mutual fund share class that was created as an alternative to the traditional and more common A share, B share, and C share funds that are either front-load, back-load or level-load, respectively.

-- Advisor shares are only available through an investment advisor, hence the abbreviation "Adv" following the names of funds in this share class.
-These funds are typically load-waived but can have 12b-1 fees up to 0.50%.
-If you are working with an investment advisor or other financial professional, the Adv shares can be your best option because the expenses are often lower than B shares or C shares.
+Advisor shares are only available through an investment advisor—hence, the abbreviation "Adv" following the names of funds in this share class.
+These funds are typically load-waived but can have 12b-1 fees up to 0.50 percent.
+If you work with an investment advisor or another financial professional, the Adv shares can be your best option because you'll often have lower expenses than B shares or C shares.

-- R share shares do not have a load but they do have 12b-1 fees that typically range from 0.25% to 0.50%.
+R shares do not have a load but they do have 12b-1 fees that typically range from 0.25 percent to 0.50 percent.
 If your 401(k) only provides R share class funds, your expenses may be higher than if the investment choices included the no-load or load-waived version of the same fund.

-Most do-it-yourself types use index funds and no-load funds for the same fundamental reason--to build a portfolio of mutual funds with high-quality, low-cost funds.
-However, some investors may not be aware that some index funds also have loads.
+Most do-it-yourself investors use index funds and no-load funds with the same fundamental goal of building a portfolio of mutual funds with high-quality, low-cost funds.
+However, some investors may not be aware that certain index funds also have loads.

-It can never be stressed enough that investors should never invest in an index fund with a load!
+It can never be stressed enough that investors should not invest in an index fund with a load.
 The very purpose of index investing is to passively match the performance of a benchmark index.
-If there is a load, the expense of the sales charge defeats the purpose of the low-cost approach necessary to succeed in the passive investing strategy.
+If the fund has a load, the expense of the sales charge defeats the purpose of the low-cost approach necessary to succeed in the passive investing strategy.

-Therefore, if there is a chance of getting higher returns than a passive investment strategy may achieve, an investor may think paying a load is worthwhile.
-However, the load will effectively reduce the investor's overall return, which may ironically reduce the odds of beating the target benchmark or index.
+If the fund offers a chance of higher returns than a passive investment strategy may achieve, an investor might think it's worthwhile to pay a load.
+However, the load effectively reduces the investor's overall return, which may ironically reduce the odds of beating the target benchmark or index.